NJUVISION/AdaptiveRC/Ablation_Studies/Accuracy_of_Predictors/README.md

 # Introduction

-We conducted ablation studies on the prediction accuracy of our predictors on public test sequences.
+We conducted ablation experiments on the prediction accuracy of predictors on public test sequences.

-In experimental results, 'ours w/o DA' denotes the results without the distortion addition mechanism.
+'Ours w/o DA' denotes the results without the distortion addition mechanism.